rucio/documentation/docs/developer/type_annotation_guide.md

 **Avoid `Dicts`**

-  - Strongly typed structures should be prefered, since they are more descriptive and easier to use in the future.
+  - Strongly typed structures should be preferred, since they are more descriptive and easier to use in the future.
   - "Was the id key in the `Dict` named `_id` or `id`?" is a question that should not occur.